 A Wood Destroying Insect termite Inspection is required by most lenders for home purchases or refinancing.
 Termites can cause serious structural damage to your home because they live in colonies that can number from several hundred thousand to several million.
 Termites eat all day, seven days a week, and can cause thousands of dollars of damage to your home.
 It is estimated that termites cause $5 billion in property damage each year.

 A termite inspection is a visual inspection of the readily accessible areas of a home for evidence of wood-destroying insects.
 The inspector will visually inspect the entire interior of a home (including basements and crawlspaces) and the exterior of the property.
-If termites are found, an inspector may tell you to contact your local exterminator company, or pest control company.
+If termites are found, an inspector may tell you to contact your local exterminator company, or pest control company for effective treatment.
 You can compare pest control services, full service plans, and more for your Reston home.

-If you are buying or selling a home, we highly recommend that you get a termite inspection, and contact House Inspection Associates for our services in Reston, VA.
+If you are buying or selling a home or business, we highly recommend that you get a termite inspection, and contact House Inspection Associates for our services in Reston, VA.

 Preventative Measures for Termite Control in Reston, VA

 - Monitor moisture levels to prevent moisture build-up in your home’s basement and / or a crawlspace

 - Make sure that mulch is placed at least one foot away from your foundation

 - Keep firewood several feet away from the exterior of your home

 - Use only pressure-treated wood for all porches and decks which contact the ground as even treated wood has a limited protection period